Common Minke Whale

 West Greenland

-The four aerial surveys that have produced usable estimates for West Greenland since 1993 suggest that abundance has fluctuated, rising until 2007 then dropping to the lowest abundance yet observed in 2015.
-There is evidence that common minke whales caught off West Greenland may be a component of a more widespread stock, particularly considering the high proportion of females in the catch (Laidre et al. 2009).
-Therefore, it is difficult to infer the status of the overall stock using results from surveys off West Greenland only.
-It is also possible that there is an exchange between East and West Greenland (see above), and that this contributes to the observed fluctuations (IWC 2018).
-The IWC Scientific Committee has advised that an annual take not exceeding 164 will not harm the stock and recent harvests have been below this level.
+estimates for West Greenland.
+These suggest that abundance initially increased until 2007 but then dropped to the lowest recorded level in 2015.
+Evidence suggests that common minke whales caught off West Greenland may be part of a more widespread stock, particularly given the high proportion of females in the catch (Laidre et al., 2009).
+Consequently, it is challenging to assess the status of the overall stock using data solely from surveys in West Greenland.

 Central Atlantic

-Seven abundance estimates for the CM sub-region of the Central Atlantic are available between 1987 and 2015, from Norwegian and NASS surveys.
-These have shown a general upward trend from 1989 to 1997, with stabilization thereafter until 2005, followed by a decrease in the 2008–2013 survey series.
-However, numbers increased again in the 2015 survey and were even higher in 2016 (Solvang et al. 2018).
-The general pattern suggests large-scale changes in distribution between this sub-area and adjacent areas.
-Given the generally low level of harvest and that there is no evidence of a long-term decline in numbers in the area, there is no conservation concern for common minke whales summering in the area.
+Five abundance estimates for the Central Atlantic’s CM sub-region are available from surveys conducted between 1987 and 2015.
+These show an upward trend from 1989 to 1997, stabilisation until 2005, followed by a decrease in the 2008–2013 surveys.
+Numbers increased again in 2015 and were even higher in 2016 (Solvang et al., 2021).
+This pattern suggests large-scale shifts in distribution between this sub-area and adjacent regions.
+Given the low level of harvest and the absence of evidence for a long-term decline in numbers, there is no conservation concern for common minke whales summering in this area.

 Recent changes

-The coastal area around Iceland, designated the CIC sub-region of the Central Atlantic, has been surveyed five times since 1987, most recently in 2016.
-Recent estimates (2007 to 2016) have been more than 50% lower than previous ones (Pike et al. 2020b).
-The reasons for this are unclear.
-Common minke whaling by Iceland has resumed only recently and the take is certainly not high enough to cause a decline of this apparent magnitude.
-Other possibilities include:
+The coastal area around Iceland, designated as the CIC sub-region of the Central Atlantic, has been surveyed five times since 1987, most recently in 2016.
+Recent estimates (2007 to 2016) are more than 50% lower than earlier ones (Pike et al., 2020).
+The reasons for this decline are unclear, as Icelandic whaling has only recently resumed at levels too low to account for such a reduction.

-- a change in seasonal migration, with common minke whales arriving in the area later than in previous years;
+- Changes in seasonal migration, with whales arriving in the area later than in previous years.

-- a change in spatial distribution, with common minke whales that previously summered in this area moving somewhere else.
+- Changes in spatial distribution, with whales that previously summered in this region moving elsewhere.

 Northeast Atlantic